 • Increased sales over XX%, working directly with clients to develop rapport, build sales based on needs and desires, and close deals promptly.

 This bullet shows how much sales grew by, making it strong and stand out.
 Generated leads through cold-calling, networking, and advertising.
 This shows you can generate leads through several measures.
 Regularly interact with XX+ sales representatives and account managers across all outlets to understand consumer demands, market needs, and target demographics for different products.
 This is a great bullet because it shows how many colleagues you work with and engage with daily to complete functions.
-Check out more executive resume examples for further examples of work experience at a leadership level.
+Check out more for further examples of work experience at a leadership level.

 Let’s wrap it up!